jbee/jbee.github.io/lex/perf.md

 ```java
 letter & 0xDF
 ```
-It allows to compare for both ranges with one check.
+Gain: compare both ranges with one check.

 ## Use subtraction to check a range